Back to blog

 Cursor returnsFeedback Awaiting Fix-Hat

-Agent doesA classifier subagent on the design stage reads the new feedback and decides the fix needs a brand-new unit.
-It writes that unit on design and advances the feedback.
+Agent doesA small classifier reads the new feedback on the design stage, decides the fix needs a brand-new unit, writes that unit on design, and advances the feedback.

 tick 2The cursor sits on design now